ZainRizvi/ZainRizvi.github.io/_posts/2019-10-15-authenticating-ai-platform-notebooks-against-bigquery-in-python.md

 6. Copy that code and paste it into the authentication code input box you saw in your notebook

    ![](https://screenshot.googleplex.com/v6cAGhKSn3S.png)
-7. Next you'll want to reload the bigquery magic in your notebook:
+7. Next you'll want to reload the bigquery magic in your notebook.
+You 'reload' instead of 'load' because AI Platform Notebooks already loads the bigquery magic for you by default:

        %reload_ext google.cloud.bigquery
        from google.cloud.bigquery import magics